 We have geo-blocking because we have gambling laws.
-These laws are made to protect government monopolies and government licenced operators and are covered for with a dash of hypocritical morality.
+These laws are made to protect government monopolies and government licensed operators, that is who wants these laws in place.

 The current situation

-The below table shows the current state of geo-blocking in the bitcoin gambling industry.
-Sadly 53% of operators geoblock users.
+The below table shows the current state of geo-blocking in the crypto gambling industry.
+Sadly 73% of operators geo-block users.

-The biggest losers are the British who miss out on 47% of services.
-That includes bitcoins 2 best betting exchanges, the best binary options platform, one of the best sportsbooks and casinos and one of the best dice sites.
+The biggest losers are the British who miss out on 66% of services.
 This is thanks to the point of consumption tax.

-American are next worse off missing out on 3 of bitcoins best gambling sites thanks to the Unlawful Internet Gambling Enforcement Act of 2006.
+Americans are next worse off missing out on 26% of crypto’s best gambling sites thanks to the Unlawful Internet Gambling Enforcement Act of 2006.

-Sites located in Europe are more likely to geo-block than sites located outside of Europe don’t.
+Sites located in Europe are more likely to geo-block than sites located outside of Europe.

-The best way to get around geo-blocking is with a bitcoin accepting VPN.
+The best way to get around geo-blocking is with a crypto accepting VPN.
 Legal authorities have never gone after individual online gamblers.
 They only ever go after the site operators and even make sure the busted sites pay out their users balances.
-As such you can feel legally comfortable bitcoin gambling from anywhere.
+As such you can feel legally comfortable crypto gambling from anywhere.

 |Nitrogen||Dice, Poker, Sport||Costa Rica|